FerretDB/FerretDB/website/blog/2024-08-07-build-restful-api-deno-oak-ferretdb.md

 As we step back from this interesting setup, we've not only built a functional API but also provided an alternative approach to building web applications.
 Deno's built-in TypeScript support and security features offer a modern, efficient alternative for API development.

-Deno, Oak and FerretDB (FORD or FOAD stack??) is a viable alternative stack for many developers to build full-stack web applications.
+Deno, Oak and FerretDB (FORD or FOAD stack?) is a viable alternative stack for many developers to build full-stack web applications.

 So if you're looking to try out new tools or enhance your existing workflow, we encourage you to experiment with Deno, Oak and FerretDB and let us know what you think.

+Feel free to reach out to us on our [community channels](https://docs.ferretdb.io/#community) with your thoughts, feedback, and questions.